okta/okta-signin-widget/README.md

 The Okta [Identity Engine][] (OIE) is a platform service that allows enterprises to build more flexible access experiences that are tailored to their organizational needs.
 The Okta Sign-in Widget supports OIE in all [usage](#usage-guide) scenarios.

+> **Note**:
+Unless otherwise noted, this README assumes you are using OIE.
+Information on using the widget with the "classic" pipeline can be found in [this document](https://github.com/okta/okta-signin-widget/blob/master/docs/classic.md)

 ## Related SDKs

 The Sign-in Widget is self-contained and requires no other frameworks at runtime.
 However, there may be certain features your app needs such as token storage, renewal, or validation, which the widget does not provide.